 . . .

-We hope you found this bit of information helpful, inspiring, and motivating toward making plans to renovate your kitchen and bathroom.
+We hope you found this bit of information helpful, inspiring, and motivating in making plans to renovate your kitchen and bathroom.